DrDBanner/inmanage/readme.md

       ````
    - #### Installation Provisioning

-      During setup, the `.inmanage/.env.example` file is created, mirroring the standard `.env` file of Invoice Ninja.
-By pre-populating it with `APP_URL` and relevant `DB_` data, and renaming it to `.env.provision`, it becomes a trigger for automated provisioning.
+      During setup, the `.inmanage/.env.example` file is created, mirroring the standard `.env` file (holds the configuration data) of Invoice Ninja.
+By pre-populating the `.inmanage/.env.example` file with `APP_URL` and relevant `DB_` data, and **renaming or copying** it to `.env.provision`, it becomes a trigger for automated installation provisioning at the next startup of the script.
 It's a good idea to populate the file with as much as configurations as possible from the get go.
 You can find valuable hints and options in the [Official Documentation for .env](https://invoiceninja.github.io/en/env-variables/) and [Mail](https://invoiceninja.github.io/en/self-host-installation/#mail-configuration).

       Next time you run the script, it performs the following tasks in one batch:

-      - Creates the database and database user
+      - Creates the database and database user from data you put in the .env.example file
-      - Downloads and installs the tar file
+      - Downloads and installs the latest tar release file of Invoice Ninja
-      - Publishes the `.env.provision` template to `.env` for production use
+      - Publishes the `.env.provision` template file to `.env` for production use
       - Generates the application key
-      - Migrates the database
+      - Migrates and populates the database
+      - Warms up the caches
       - Creates an admin user
       - Reminds you to set up cron jobs
       - Prompts you to create an initial backup

+      > Tl:dr; Use this option if you want an "up and running" experience in 2 minutes.
+Install the script, populate the configuration file with at least database credentials and app url, rename the file, and run the script again. ✨

       **Basically, you save a huge amount of time.**